 First offer walkthrough

-I’m going to walk you through a new customer offer from Coral.
-It’s not the largest offer, but it’s a good one to start with.
-You can make a £15 profit from it no matter the outcome.
-The amounts you need to stake are small, so it’s great for building up your confidence before tackling larger offers.
+I’m going to walk you through a new customer offer from Betfred.
+You can make a £37 profit from it no matter the outcome, so it’s a great one to start with.
+The amounts you need to stake are relatively small, so it’s great for building up your confidence before moving on to other offers.

 Don’t worry if this sounds daunting; I’ll guide you through placing each bet step by step.